MarcinKadziolka/nerf-gui/README.md

 <img src="https://github.com/MarcinKadziolka/nerf-gui/assets/30349386/d049acc6-26be-497b-b109-2f1a69664684" width="400">

-Then we want to be able to create new previously unseen image of the scene.
+Then we want to be able to create a new previously unseen image of the scene.

 <img src="https://github.com/MarcinKadziolka/nerf-gui/assets/30349386/91513a6e-178c-4534-bbfe-fcfab5f23949" width="400">